Join forces with California Closets to inspire a community of passionate environmentalists!

 How this project makes a difference

-The goal of this project is to to complete the Learning Center renovation with enhanced touch tanks and interactive stations so that marine science will quite literally, come to life.
+The goal of this project is to to complete the Learning Center renovation with educational enhancements so that marine science will quite literally, come to life.

 California Closets has donated materials and labor … valued at more than $30,000 for a complete face-lift of the current facilities, setting the stage for a state-of-the-art educational space.
-We need to raise an additional $30,000 to cover high touch learning enhancements including:
+Now we need your support to purchase and install the finishing touches!
+Your donations will go towards these “wish list” items!

 What happens when science becomes so touchable?
 It ignites a tinderbox of curiosity and wonder, sparking a desire to know, become and do more.